1. Home

 Another key contributor to your carbon footprint is the food you consume.
 If you are like many people, you purchase most of your food from grocery stores that partner with large-scale farms.
 In order to increase production quantity and standardize quality, many of these farms use synthetic fertilizers like ammonium nitrate.

 Such fertilizers contribute to climate change in two key ways.
-First, their production requires a lot of energy in the form of significant amounts of fossil fuels.
+First, their production requires a lot of energy.
 Secondly, some of these fertilizers undergo a chemical reaction after application that can lead to the production of nitrous oxide (N2O), a greenhouse gas.
-Compared to other greenhouse gases such as methane and carbon dioxide, nitrous oxide has a far greater impact on climate.
+Nitrous oxide has a potent effect on climate.

 Another way the food you consume contributes to greenhouse emissions is through transport.
 For food items to be available to you at your local store or supermarket, they often undergo several long-distance journeys by plane, cargo ship, and truck.
 This is especially true for uncommon and non-perishable food items.